ChandraAnki/CovidAnalysis-using-SQL/README.md

 # Data-Analyst-Portfolio-Project
-This repository contains projects for SQL, Tableau, and Power BI.
+This repository contains projects for SQL